-Their website says “Tamarin Tourist Complex offers the opportunity to spend some unforgettable days of relaxation and relaxation in the heart of the Danube Delta, combining the traditions and lifestyle of the locals with the comfort and conditions required by the standards of quality tourism.“ www.uzlina.ro
+Their website says.
+“Tamarin Tourist Complex offers the opportunity to spend some unforgettable days of relaxation and relaxation in the heart of the Danube Delta.
+Combining the traditions and lifestyle of the locals with the comfort and conditions required by the standards of quality tourism.“

-We were stopping for lunch and a drink and that we had, it was a very enjoyable river fish meal, this comprised of;
+We were stopping for lunch and a drink and that we had.
+Lunch was a very enjoyable river fish meal, this comprised of;

 - A platter of smoked fish for starters all on the bone and very tasty.

-- Fish soup, with lots of varieties of freshly caught Danube fish, the more varieties in soup supposedly enhances the taste supposedly, I wholeheartedly agree, this was delicious.
+- Fish soup, with lots of varieties of freshly caught Danube fish, the more varieties in soup supposedly enhances the taste.
+I wholeheartedly agree this was delicious.
 The soup was served with fresh local bread and a garlic sauce with the consistency of mayonnaise.

-- For main course we enjoyed a platter of river fish including pike, carp and catfish, to be eaten by hand according to our host for the day.
+- For main course, we enjoyed a platter of river fish including pike, carp and catfish.
+This was to be eaten by hand according to our host for the day.

-- Drinks included local red wine, water and quite a few shots of Țuică a Transylvanian spirit that was a perfect accompaniment to the fish meal.
+- Drinks included local red wine, water and quite a few shots of Țuică.
+Tuica is a Transylvanian spirit that was a perfect accompaniment to the fish meal.

 Uzlina to Sfantu Gheorghe

-The final step of our epic journey to Saint George began with getting off the Uzlina canal and back on the the main Sfântu Gheorghe channel then at speed navigating the winding river.
-The scenery is beautiful with an ever changing back.
+The final step of our epic journey to Saint George began with getting off the Uzlina canal.
+We got back on the main Sfântu Gheorghe channel then at speed navigating the winding river.
+The scenery is beautiful with an ever-changing back.
 The wetlands were fantastic to see, you can see why the Danube Delta is a UNESCO World Heritage Centre as it is amazing and diverse in its wildlife.

 The place had a familiar vibe, it reminded me of a visit to WWT Slimbridge a wetland centre in Gloucestershire but on a grand scale.

-After a long and fast boat ride we reached our final destination and home for the next few days the Black Sea village of Sfantu Gheorghe.
-It had a pretty water front on a wide part of the river with plenty of jetty’s to land the boat and moor up.
+After a long and fast boat ride, we reached our final destination and home for the next few days, the Black Sea village of Sfantu Gheorghe.
+It had a pretty waterfront on a wide part of the river with plenty of jetty’s to land the boat.

-I will write about Sfantu Gheorghe on my next post.
+I posted about Sfantu Gheorghe village on a separate post.